OrchardCMS/OrchardDoc/docs/Documentation/Creating-1-n-and-n-n-relations.markdown

     }

-This migration creates an AddressPartRecord table that is a content part record (this gets us the default fields that a content part needs).
+This migration creates an `AddressPartRecord` table that is a content part record (this gets us the default fields that a content part needs).
 It adds columns for address, city and zip that are going to be auto-mapped to our record's properties.

-The interesting column here is StateRecord_Id.
-As you can see, its type is the same as the type of the Id column of the StateRecord class, because the system will be able to recognize this as a foreign key and to map that integer value to a StateRecord property by just following the relation.
+The interesting column here is `StateRecord_Id`.
+As you can see, its type is the same as the type of the `Id` column of the `StateRecord` class, because the system will be able to recognize this as a foreign key and to map that integer value to a `StateRecord` property by just following the relation.
 It is important here that the name of the column that will represent the relation is the name of the column on the "1" end of the relation, followed by an underscore and the name of the column of the "n" end of the relation.

-There is nothing remarkable on the StateRecord table: it's just mapping Id to be the primary key and constraining the Code column to be 2 characters long.
+There is nothing remarkable on the `StateRecord` table: it's just mapping `Id` to be the primary key and constraining the `Code` column to be 2 characters long.

-The last statement before the return in the migration is declaring the AddressPart and making it attachable.
+The last statement before the return in the migration is declaring the `AddressPart` and making it attachable.
 That will enable us to attach it to any content type.

 ## Populating the State Table

+!!! note
-> Note: this section is included for completeness of the sample code but is far from essential to understanding how to implement relationships in Orchard.
+    This section is included for completeness of the sample code but is far from essential to understanding how to implement relationships in Orchard.
     Please consider it as sample data generation.
     If you're following along and want to import this data you can find code in the `migrations.cs` file.
     This is included in the downloadable source code example link at the end of this guide.

 Because the list of states is going to be relatively stable, I did not make them content items (although that would be entirely possible with just a little more work).
 Instead, I'm populating the table with a list of states right in the migration code.
 The migration class has a reference to the state repository:

     private readonly IRepository<StateRecord> _stateRepository;